hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_apel_accounting.rst

 * **benchmark** (Integer):

+      Is the benchmark score achieved by the VM.

 * **benchmark_type** (String(32)):

+      Is a string identifying the type of benchmark being used to calibrate the performance of the VM

 * **cloud_name** (String(32)):

+      Is the name of the cloud that hosted the VM.

 * **cloud_type** (String(32)):

+      Is the type of cloud hosting the VM.

 * **cores** (Integer):

+      Is the number of cores offered by the flavor.

 * **cpu_time** (Integer):

+      Is the number of cpu seconds that have been consumed by the VM.

 * **disk** (Integer):

+      Is the number of gigabytes of disk offered by the flavor.

 * **end_time** (Integer):

+      Is the time the VM was termintade.
+If NULL, the VM is still running and producing accounting information.

 * **flavor** (String(128)):

+      Is the name of the flavor corresponding to the flavor ID.

 * **flavor_id** (String(128)):

+      Is the ID of the flavor used to instantiate the VM.

 * **group_name** (String(32)):

+      Is the name of the CSV2 group that owns the VM.

 * **hostname** (String(128)):

+      Is the short VM hostname.

 * **image** (String(256)):

+      Is the name of the (kernel) image corresponding to the image ID.

 * **image_id** (String(128)):

+      Is the ID of the (kernel) image used to instantiate the VM.

 * **last_update** (Integer):

+      Is the time the VM accounting record was last updated.

 * **network_type** (String(32)):

+      Is a string indicating the type of network assigned to the VM at instantiation time.

 * **ram** (Integer):

+      Is the number of megabytes of RAM offered by the flavor.

 * **region** (String(32)):

+      Is the region within the cloud where the VM ran.

 * **rx** (Integer):

+      Is the number of megabytes received by the netwoork.

 * **start_time** (Integer):

+      Is the time the VM was instantiated.

 * **tx** (Integer):

+      Is the number of megabytes transmitted by the netwoork.

 * **vmid** (String(128)):

+      Is the unique ID of the VM.